EvgeniyMukhamedjanov/liquid-ajax-cart/V3-PRODUCT-FORM-ERRORS.md

 1. Live regions must exist in the DOM at page load to be announced reliably (per current screen-reader behavior).
 Static attributes belong in static markup.
 2. Cart sections re-render from server HTML on every cart change.
 Library-augmented attributes would have to be re-applied after each re-render; merchant-written attributes are fresh from Liquid every time.
 3. Merchants who want to override defaults (e.g., `aria-live="assertive"` on a field slot) don't fight library logic.

+**Exception — `aria-invalid` is library-owned.** It is the one a11y attribute the library writes, because it is *transient error state*, not static markup: it has no meaningful page-load value (a never-submitted form has nothing invalid) and must flip with every request result.
+The merchant opts in by marking an input with `data-ajax-cart-product-form-input="<key>"`; from then on the library sets `aria-invalid="true"` on a matching error and removes it on the next `clearErrors`. **Merchants must not write `aria-invalid` in Liquid on marked inputs** — any value there is treated as library-managed and will be cleared on the next submit.
+(Removing the attribute is equivalent to `aria-invalid="false"` for assistive tech, so nothing is lost.)

 Recommended Liquid pattern (full WCAG — input highlighting works at every level below this too):